auth0-samples/auth0-django-web-app/01-Login/README.md

 To run the application:

-1. Make sure you have `python`, `pip` installed.
+1. Make sure you have `python3`, `pip` installed.
 2. Rename `.env.example` to `.env` and populate it with the client ID, domain, secret.
-3. Register `http://localhost:3000/complete/auth0` as `Allowed Callback URLs` and `http://localhost:3000`
-as `Allowed Logout URLs` in your app settings.
+3. Register `http://localhost:3000/callback` as `Allowed Callback URLs` and `http://localhost:3000` as `Allowed Logout URLs` in your app settings.

 Once you've set those variables:

 1. Install the needed dependencies with `pip install -r requirements.txt`
-2. Run `python manage.py migrate` to migrate the database schema
+2. Run `python3 manage.py migrate` to migrate the database schema
-3. Run `python manage.py runserver 3000` to run the server.
+3. Run `python3 manage.py runserver 3000` to run the server.

 The app will be served at [http://localhost:3000/](http://localhost:3000/).